-Understand that any “ testing” for ADHD is completely subjective and is only based on a check list of symptoms.
+Understand that any “ testing” for ADHD is completely subjective and is only based on a checklist of symptoms.
 It is not a real objective test.

 Testing the Teachers

 Some of the parents of my patients have told the teacher that their child was prescribed the drugs and let the teacher think the child is taking them even though they are not.
 Ninety percent of the time, the teacher has reported that the child is doing so much better on the medication.
 It appears this is a placebo for the teacher.
-If the teacher thinks the child is better when the child is not on drugs yet the teacher thinks she is, then why bother giving the child the drugs and risking the potential life threatening side effects?.
+If the teacher thinks the child is better when the child is not on drugs yet the teacher thinks she is, then why bother giving the child the drugs and risking the potentially life-threatening side effects?.

 Find the Underlying Causes of the ADHD Symptoms

-Parents can select a medical professional who understands the relationship between allergies, heavy metals, nutrition, sugar and learning problems.
-If you cannot find such a professional in your area, here are some things you can try yourself to help improve your child’ s attention and behavior without drugs.
+Parents can select a medical professional who understands the relationship between allergies, heavy metals, nutrition, sugar, and learning problems.
+If you cannot find such a professional in your area, here are some things you can try yourself to help improve your child’s attention and behavior without drugs.

 Magnesium deficiency in children caused fidgeting and learning difficulties.